martinthomson/vrs/draft-thomson-elegy-vrs.md

 Options require labels.
 This process requires that each option be given a unique and unambiguous label that is a sequence of bytes.

-Labels could be anything, but using UTF-8 encoded strings {{?UTF8=RFC3269}}
+Labels could be anything, but using UTF-8 encoded Unicode strings
-without leading or trailing whitespace is ideal.
-Such strings can be presented in a text file or in the body of email announcements.
+{{?UTF8=RFC3629}} without leading or trailing whitespace can be most amenable to use in many contexts as they can represent many concepts clearly and in an accessible fashion.

 It should be clear what option each label corresponds to.
 Names are often excellent labels.
 Any options have the same name can have extra text added to disambiguate them.

-The use of Unicode allows the possibility that some strings appear to be equal when rendered, despite having very different character sequences.
+The use of Unicode strings allows the possibility that some strings appear to be equal when rendered, despite having very different character sequences.
 Such differences are significant; a single choice of encodingneeds to be made for each label prior to the release of randomness.